New York State Route 31: Western suburbs and downtown

-NY 31 follows Lyell Avenue through the city to West Broad Street, where it turns to follow Broad Street southeastward past Marina Auto Stadium.
+NY 31 follows Lyell Avenue through the city to West Broad Street, where it turns to follow Broad Street southeastward past Rochester Community Sports Complex Stadium.
 It heads onward toward a pair of overpasses, one carrying I-490 and another holding the CSX Transportation-owned Rochester Subdivision.
 NY 31 continues under both, following the former path of the Erie Canal southeast through the city to the eastern terminus of NY 33 at West Main Street.
 NY 31 follows West Main Street to the east, passing under I-490 once again before breaking from Main Street and occupying East Broad Street.
 The street proceeds to the east, passing through the commercial heart of the city.
 Just east of Exchange Boulevard, the northern terminus of NY 383, the route crosses the Genesee River on the Broad Street Aqueduct.

 East of the waterway, NY 31 follows East Broad Street to South Avenue, where it turns south for two blocks to a junction with Woodbury Boulevard.
 It turns east here, following Woodbury Boulevard for two blocks to Chestnut Street, at which point NY 31 turns southward to follow Chestnut Street.
 Westbound NY 31 in the area, however, follows one block of Woodbury Boulevard and two blocks of South Clinton Avenue to reach East Broad Street.
 At the Inner Loop, Chestnut Street becomes Monroe Avenue, the name NY 31 retains to Pittsford.
 Over this stretch, NY 31 maintains a constant southeasterly progression as it passes through southeastern Rochester and the town of Brighton.
 As the route exits downtown Rochester, it intersects I-490 at exit 18.
 The route continues onward, passing Cobbs Hill Park and entering Brighton, where it traverses areas more commercial in nature and meets the former routing of NY 47 a second time in an area of town known as Twelve Corners.